 It’s quite rare here in the South, but every now and then, we do get a freeze warning.
 As many of our southern gardens are made to take the heat, a freeze warning can be quite damaging if we don’t plan ahead or protect our plants.
-Here are our best ways to protect your garden during a freeze.
+Here are the best ways to protect your garden during a freeze.

 Know Your Plants: Which Plants Need Frost Protection?